argilla-io/distilabel/docs/sections/components/advanced/structured_generation.md

 # User(name='Kathy', last_name='Smith', id=4539210)
 ```

-We get back a python dictionary (formatted as a string) that we can parse using `json.loads`, or validate it directly using the `User` `BaseModel`.
+We get back a Python dictionary (formatted as a string) that we can parse using `json.loads`, or validate it directly using the `User`, which si a `pydantic.BaseModel` instance.

 ### Regex